-Conegliano and Valdobbiadene highlights
+Things to Do in Conegliano and Valdobbiadene

 - A visit to some of the wineries for prosecco tasting – my recommendations are Cantina Vigne Matte (we held our wedding reception here and aside from the excellent wines, the views don’t get much better)